-The Fiat 500 is undoubtedly one of the most popular cars amongst young people – it’s definitely one of Marmalade’s best sellers!
+The Fiat 500 is undoubtedly one of the most popular cars amongst young people.
 Its retro style has made its way into the hearts of young drivers across the country and I’m eager to find out why – I’ve never driven a 500 before, but absolutely love the way they look (who doesn’t?!) so I’m pretty excited about this one.

 The Fiat Tipo is a well-rounded car that can take you through the first few years of your driving journey, and beyond!
 It may not be at the forefront of young drivers minds, but I want to know why.
 Yes, it’s bigger than the 500 – but does this make it any less of a first car for a young driver?